VictoriaShalabaeva/Accardo-Lab/README.md

 ### Existing Features

-- The website is responsive on all device sizes.
+- The website is responsive on all device sizes (down to 280 px).

-- The website contains a Bootstrap responsive navigation header, a collapse plugin groups and hides navbar content.
+- The website contains a Bootstrap responsive navigation header; a collapse plugin groups and hides navbar content.

 - The website contains six pages including *Home*, *Research*, *Publications*, *People*, *Come join us* and *Contact* pages.
 This thematic division facilitates the website navigation.

+- The *Home* page:

-- The *Home* page contains an appealing hero image that immediately catches the user's attention and give a flavour of the main activities and results of the group.
-It contains a Bootstrap carousel that summarizes the latest news of the group in a concise manner and allows to keep the page length short.
+  - contains an appealing hero image (with animation) that immediately catches the user's attention and gives a flavour of the main activities and results of the group.
+  - contains a Bootstrap carousel that summarizes the latest news of the group in a concise manner and allows to keep the page length short.

+- The *Research* page:

-- The *Research* page describes the main lines of research developed in the group.
-It contains a video file giving an example of one research project.
-It also contains a Bootstrap carousel that shows instruments available in the group laboratory.
+  - describes the main lines of research developed in the group.
+  - contains a video where one of the PhD students tells about his research project.
+  - contains a Bootstrap carousel that shows instruments available in the group laboratory.

+- The *Publications* page:

-- The *Publications* page contains a full list of publications.
-Each article has a DOI link which significantly saves user's time (no need to google each article).
+  - contains a full list of publications.
+  - each article has a DOI link which significantly saves user's time (no need to google each article).

+- The *People* page:

-- The *People* page contains photos and contact information of all group members.
+  - contains photos and contact information of all group members.

-- The *Come join us* page contains information on currently available Master thesis projects and PhD/Postdoc openings.
+- The *Come join us* page:

+  - contains information on currently available Master thesis projects and PhD/Postdoc openings.

+- The *Contact* page:

-- The *Contact* page contains contact and address information.
-The page has also a Google map that facilitates a trip planning for visitors.
+  - contains contact and address information.
+  - contains a Google map that facilitates trip planning for visitors.

 ### Features Left to Implement

 - a *Scroll Back To Top Button*.
-This feature would be particularly useful on the *Publications* page as it is rather long.
+This feature would be particularly useful on the *Publications* page as a publication list makes the page long.

 - a *Search Bar* through which a user can search content of their concern within the website.